|An Allegory of Man|

 The world is drowning in the Seven Deadly Sins.
 We all struggle with them but millions have given themselves over to them completely.

 The loss of the practice of virtue in this world has had tragic repercussions.
-One of the effects of the Deadly sins is that they do in fact have a deadening effect on the soul.
+One of the marks of the deadly sins is that they do in fact have a deadening effect on the soul.
 The soul grows numb and weary.
 It cannot function properly in the manner that it was created to - as a clean and holy temple of the Holy Spirit.
 It loses its sense of being closely connected to God.
 The soul falls asleep, you could say.

 We are a people who are snoring their way into oblivion.
 An oblivion where no one exists except me, myself, and I. The ultimate dreamworld where the only god that exists is the god of self.
 A world where people have forgotten both God and neighbor.
 (Oh, wait, so sorry...I forgot that this "dreamworld" actually has a name.
 Hell, I think it's called. )